GeForce 10 series: Reintroduction

+Support

-Nvidia announced that after release of the 390 drivers, it will no longer release 32-bit drivers for 32-bit operating systems.
+Nvidia stopped releasing 32-bit drivers for 32-bit operating systems after driver 391.35 in March 2018.

-Nvidia announced that after release of the 470 drivers, it would transition driver support for the Windows 7 and Windows 8.1 operating systems to legacy status and continue to provide critical security updates for these operating systems through September 2024.
-The GeForce 10 series is the last Nvidia GPU generation to support Windows 7/8.x or any 32-bit operating system; beginning with the Turing architecture, newer Nvidia GPUs now require a 64-bit operating system.
+Nvidia announced that after the release of the 470 driver branch, it would transition driver support for the Windows 7 and Windows 8.1 operating systems to legacy status and continue to provide critical security updates for these operating systems through September 2024.
+The GeForce 10 series is the last Nvidia GPU generation to support 32-bit operating systems; beginning with the Turing architecture, newer Nvidia GPUs now require a 64-bit operating system.

+In October 2025, Nvidia discontinued Game Ready Driver support for the Maxwell, Pascal, and Volta architectures, which includes the GeForce 10 series.
+Security updates are scheduled to be continued till October 2028, as per Nvidia.
+On July 1, 2025, Nvidia announced that driver branch 580 will be the last to support these architectures.